kubb-labs/kubb/docs/blog/whyTemplates.md

 At this stage we only did the refactor for the function logic and keeping the template string for the client logic.

 ## Overriding with templates

+We have made a guide in how you can override templates in one of our plugins: [templates the guide](/guide/tutorial/templates).